-- Store at room temperature in a tightly covered jar or other container.
+- Store at room temperature in a tightly covered jar or another container.

 Eastern European Recipes That Rely on Vegeta

-- Romanian Pork and Potato Stew Recipe: This easy, one-pot casserole can be whipped up the night before and left to flavor overnight in the fridge.
-The next day, serve it over cornmeal porridge known as mamaliga.
+- Romanian Pork and Potato Stew: This easy, one-pot casserole can be whipped up the night before and left to flavor overnight in the fridge.
+The next day, serve it over a cornmeal porridge known as mamaliga.

-- Croatian Shrimp Scampi Recipe: Here's another easy recipe that is a shrimp stew that can be on the table in about 45 minutes.
-It is an example of buzara-type cooking which means it is cooked with olive oil, wine, garlic, breadcrumbs and fresh herbs.
+- Croatian Shrimp Scampi: Here's another easy recipe for a shrimp stew that can be on the table in about 45 minutes.
+It is an example of buzara-type cooking which means it is cooked with olive oil, wine, garlic, breadcrumbs, and fresh herbs.

-- Hungarian Chicken Paprikash Recipe: Classic sweet paprika-flavored chicken stew can be made with boneless chicken or bone-in chicken parts which get a boost from Vegeta seasoning.
+- Hungarian Chicken Paprikash: Classic sweet paprika-flavored chicken stew can be made with boneless chicken or bone-in chicken parts which get a boost from Vegeta seasoning.

-- Polish-American Sausage, Potato, and Cabbage Casserole Recipe: This hearty one-pot dish comes together quickly and is perfect for tailgating, Super Bowl parties and informal entertaining.
+- Polish-American Sausage, Potato, and Cabbage Casserole: This hearty one-pot dish comes together quickly and is perfect for tailgating, Super Bowl parties, and informal entertaining.
 It's even better reheated, so it's perfect for school-night dinners.

-- Croatian Bean Soup Recipe: This soup is so thick it's called a stew in Croatian.
-It can be eaten as a main meal or a soup with hearty bread.
+- Croatian Bean Soup: This soup is so thick it's called a stew in Croatia.
+It can be eaten as a main meal or as a side and is best when served with a hearty bread.

-- Polish Barley Soup Recipe: This is known as krupnik in Polish and it is considered one of the top 10 soups in Poland.
-There are unlimited varieties including Jewish vegetarian, others based on beef or chicken stock and some include bacon or spare ribs for added flavor.
+- Polish Barley Soup: This is known as krupnik in Polish and it is considered one of the top ten soups in Poland.
+There are unlimited varieties, including Jewish vegetarian, others based on beef or chicken stock, and some with bacon or spare ribs for added flavor.
 While the use of barley is the common denominator among these soups, the vegetables can range from cabbage to celeriac to leeks.